yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 vector replaces the candidate MDPDE model while preserving its standard-deviation model.

-When a fixed objective reference is available, the relaxed candidate must pass the objective quality gate before it can update ranking, freezing, thawing, or the next iteration's previous state.
+When an objective reference is available, the relaxed candidate must pass the objective quality gate before it can update ranking, freezing, thawing, or the next iteration's previous state.
+During residual-scale warm-up this reference is provisional and can include the candidate's own scale sample; after warm-up it is locked.
 If the candidate is worse than the previous state or the best tracked state by more than `kLocalFittingConvergenceObjectiveRelativeTolerance`, the stage shrinks `beta` and rebuilds the relaxed candidate from the same raw iteration result.
 Each outer iteration tries at most three relaxation candidates.
 If all attempts fail